 TIP: If any litter debris remains on your Scooper Cleaner, play the Scooper Cleaner and your litter scooper off of each other until the piece falls into the litter.
 Check out our demo video if you need further assistance: Scooper Cleaner Demo Video

 Now you are done!
-Be sure to clean the litter box at least once a day and more if you have multiple cats to ensure a clean home and a happy cat.
+Be sure to clean the litter box at least twice a day and more if you have multiple cats to ensure a clean home and a happy cat.